 0:00:00:00.
 Because there is no room for preroll before hour 0, the best practice is to treat hour 1 as the beginning of the timeline, with space for preroll beforehand.

 Timecode cues can become broken for the following reasons:

 Choose a MIDI destination in the Settings tab of the inspector.
 You may also need to visit the MIDI section of Settings and connect a MIDI device to the desired patch.
 This is only relevant to Timecode cues set to the MTC type.

 Choose an audio device and channel in the Settings tab of the inspector.
-You may also need to visit the Audio section of Settings and connect an audio device to the desired patch.
+You may also need to visit the Audio section of Settings and connect a MIDI device to the desired patch.
 This is only relevant to Timecode cues set to the LTC type.

-You’ll need to install a Pro Audio, Pro Video, Pro Lighting, or Pro Bundle license in order to use this cue.
+You’ll need to install a Pro Audio, Pro Video, or Pro Bundle license in order to use this cue.

 Still have a question?

 Our support team is always happy to help.